 6. Can I cancel a test after I start it?

 You can cancel your test at any time and your UserBob account will be credited for any results that were not completed.
-You can use these funds to pay for another UserBob test or you can contact us to have the funds refunded back to your Amazon account.
+You can use these funds to pay for another UserBob test or you can contact us to get a refund.
 To cancel a test click the "Abort" button for the particular test.
-It may take up to an hour for the test to be aborted because any users who has already agreed to do the test will still be allowed to complete your test.
+It may take up to an hour for the test to be aborted because any users who have already agreed to do the test will still be allowed to complete your test.
 But users must complete the test in less than an hour.
 Once no more users are working on your test, you will be credited for any videos that were not completed.

 7. How can I give users special instructions for completing my test?

 Use the "Custom" test type and place your instructions in the text box either above or below the URL field.
 There is a "preview" link on the

 test's detail page that you can use to see how the test will be displayed to the users.
 There are also the following special tags that you